FREE CASE REVIEW

 But to ask Joe, the only honor that matters to him is the is kind he receives when he has done his part to help make things just a little easier for a injured victim and their family.

 Nationally renowned Houston injury lawyer Joe Stephens has tried many high profile accident cases.
 ABC, NBC, FOX and CBS often cover his wrongful death, and personal injury trials.
 His cases have also been reported in all the major newspapers across America.
-He has been featured or quoted in The Houston Chronicle, The San Antonio Express, the Austin Statesman, Dallas Morning News, The Texas Lawyer, The Texas Reporter, and The National Law Journal.
+He has been featured or quoted in The Houston Chronicle, The San Antonio Express, Attorney at Law Magazine, The Texas Lawyer, The Texas Reporter, and The National Law Journal.

 News & Press Appearances